gianni-rosato/av1-tile-calc/README.md

 ## Compilation

 To build the tool, you will need to have the Zig programming language installed.

-Simply run the following command to build the executable:
+1. Run the following command to build the executable:
 ```
-zig build-exe av1-tile-calc.zig
+zig build
 ```

+2. Locate the executable, which will be found in `zig-out/bin/` and will be called `av1-tile-calc`

-This will generate an executable file called `av1-tile-calc` that can be run on your system.
+The executable file called `av1-tile-calc` can then be run on your system.

 ## License & Contributions